projects and services

 millersville landfill gas-to-energy facility

 In August 2010, the Anne Arundel County Council approved a landfill gas-to-energy (LFGE) facility at the Millersville Landfill and Resource Recovery Facility (MLFRRF).
 The county teamed with the Northeast Maryland Waste Disposal Authority and the selected contractor, Landfill Energy Systems, Inc. to design, build and operate the renewable electricity generating facility.
 This project was brought to fruition by utilizing $2 million from the Federal Energy Block Grant.
 Design and permitting was completed within 15 months and construction began in December 2011.
 Less than 6 months later, facility start up and commissioning activities ensued.
 On July 24th a ribbon cutting ceremony was held to announce the completion of a brand new 3.2-megawatt facility that is online and continuously producing renewable “green” energy.
+The Authority markets available RECs generated from Anne Arundel County landfill gas to energy projects and manages their electric output through the Authority’s PJM accounts.
+These revenues go to the County.

 The Basics– During operation and closure, a landfill will generate various gases, including methane via waste decompositions.
 Under the Resource Conservation and Recovery Act (RCRA), solid waste management facilities are required to control the migration of landfill gas, primarily due to the explosive potential of methane.
 As a point of reference, natural gas typically consists of 90 percent methane, whereas landfill gas ranges from 40-50 percent methane.